 All benefit funding from the major and course fee is utilized within the same academic year; in other words, students benefit directly from the fee they pay.

-If you have additional questions about the projects enabled by the fee, please contact:
+If you have additional questions about the programs and opportunities provided by the fee, please contact:

 *IMPORTANT NOTE FOR STUDENTS CHANGING MAJORS FROM A NON-CBBS MAJOR TO A CBBS MAJOR